apache/shenyu-website/content/zh/community/vote-committer/index.md

 Just as before you became a committer, participation in any ASF community requires adherence to the ASF Code of Conduct: https://www.apache.org/foundation/policies/conduct.html

-Here is the guideline for all of the shenyu committers: https://shenyu.apache.org/community/en/contribute/committer/
+Here is the guideline for all of the Apache ShenYu committers: https://shenyu.apache.org/community/en/contribute/committer/
 ```
 **7、新Committer签署iCLA 具体步骤参考 [Sign ICLA Guide](https://shenyu.apache.org/community/icla/)**